88

 Why hunt Tahr?

 Whether it is the Himalayas or the mountains of New Zealand that offer the most striking landscapes in the world is debatable.
 What is undeniable is that both ranges belong to the must-visit places.
-And the little, vary Tahr is a worthy quarry for any mountain hunter.
-Tahr hunting in the Himalayas, where due to human encroachment and habitat loss Tahr was once heavily endangered, income from trophy hunting plays an important role in conservation programs.
-By contrast, in New Zealand, where Tahr were released and, without predators but with appropriate natural conditions, multiplied to astounding numbers, the population must now be seriously controlled to protect the indigenous fauna.
-Thus, in any country across its range, Tahr hunting has a strong conservation subtext.
+And the little, vary tahr is a worthy quarry for any mountain hunter.
+Tahr hunting in the Himalayas, where due to human encroachment and habitat loss tahr was once heavily endangered, income from trophy hunting plays an important role in conservation programs.
+By contrast, in New Zealand, where tahr were released and, without predators but with appropriate natural conditions, multiplied to astounding numbers, the population must now be seriously controlled to protect the indigenous fauna.
+Thus, in any country across its range, tahr hunting has a strong conservation subtext.

 Таhr